NaimAsSakib/CharacterList_Task/README.md

-This ia a simple app to show a list of characters and if pressed that character's detail information will be shown.
-MVVM || ViewModel || Coroutine || Retrofit || Glide
+This ia a simple app to show a list of characters and if pressed that character's detail information will be shown.\n MVVM || ViewModel || Coroutine || Retrofit || Glide